Larry Nassar: Incarceration

 Nassar spent time in the Eaton County jail and the federal detention center at Federal Correctional Institution, Milan in Michigan.
 In February 2018, he was transferred to United States Penitentiary, Tucson (USP) in Arizona.
 According to his lawyers, Nassar was assaulted almost as soon as he was placed in the general population at USP Tucson, and an investigation determined that he could not be safely held at Tucson.
 In August 2018, Nassar was transferred to the Federal Transfer Center in Oklahoma City, Oklahoma, then to the United States Penitentiary, Coleman in Florida.

 On July 9, 2023, Nassar was stabbed 10 times at USP Coleman II.
 The stabbing was allegedly motivated by lewd remarks Nassar made while watching the 2023 Wimbledon Championships.
 Nassar was stabbed twice in the neck, twice in the back, and six times in the chest, leaving him with a collapsed lung.
-Four other inmates pulled the assailant off Nassar, and BOP officers performed life-saving measures on him.
-After being treated at a nearby hospital, he was transferred to Federal Correctional Institution, Lewisburg, a medium-security prison in Pennsylvania, where he is currently serving his sentence.
-Since federal inmates must serve at least 85 percent of their sentences before being eligible for time off for good behavior, he is presently not eligible for release until January 30, 2068, when he will be 104 years old.
+Four other inmates pulled the assailant, 49-year-old Shane McMillan, off Nassar, and BOP officers performed life-saving measures on him.
+After being treated at a nearby hospital, he was transferred to Federal Correctional Institution, Lewisburg, a medium-security prison in Pennsylvania, and is currently serving his sentence there.
+Since federal inmates must serve at least 85 percent of their sentences before being eligible for time off for good behavior, he is currently not eligible for release until January 30, 2068, when he would be 104 years old.